Various Info>Rip Off page 1 2 3 4 5

 The toys were sold in the US as M. U. S. C. L. E. but the Blocken Man toy was not sold in the Western World, probably because he was a Nazi with swastikas on each arm.

-Brocken Man has a son named Brocken Man Jr. who has a similar look.
+Brocken Man has a son named Brocken Man Jr. who has a similar look and was one of many fan submittions to the Kinnikuman series.

 Blocken Jr. the son of BrockenMan